 Cucumber, tomato, mint, and arugula meet a surprise guest in lemony purslane.
 An unusual sumac-laced dressing gives a hit of fruity, astringent flavor for a "wow, what's that?" experience.
 Top with grilled chicken, shrimp, or chickpeas for protein.

 Fresh seasonal berries are naturally low-carb and packed with nutrients.
-Toss them in by the generous handful; they play well with whatever protein you’ve got going, and their juiciness can take the place of salad dressing.
+Toss them in by the generous handful; they play well with whatever healthy protein you've got going, and their juiciness can take the place of salad dressing.

-Quinoa’s been called one of the best plant-based protein sources out there.
-And it’s gluten-free, easy to digest, and soaks up flavors like a sponge.
+Hello, healthy grain salad.
+Quinoa's been called one of the best plant-based protein sources out there.
+And it's gluten-free, easy to digest, and soaks up flavors like a sponge.
 So, into the salad it goes.

 Check out our complete collection of Healthy Salad Recipes.